-- 1. This consultation paper seeks your views on how we should treat Transpower's costs for implementing new transmission pricing.
-Our decisions will determine ultimately how much of the cost can be passed on to consumers. - 2.
-Our decisions would be made through an amendment determination under section 52Q of the Commerce Act 1986 (Act), to amend the Transpower Individual Price-Quality Path Determination 2020 [2019] NZCC 19 (Transpower IPP determination).1 - 3.
-We are proposing amendments to the Transpower IPP determination: - 3.1 to take account of Transpower's expenditure to develop and implement a new Transmission Pricing Methodology (TPM), consistent with new guidelines issued by the Electricity Authority (Authority); and - 3.2 to correct a drafting error in the definitions of 'actual transmission revenue' and 'other regulated income' to ensure the wash-up calculation required under clause 9 of the Transpower IPP determination can be calculated correctly. - 4.
-We propose the first of these draft amendments under section 54V(5) of the Act.
-Section 54V(5) requires us, if asked by the Authority, to reconsider the Transpower IPP determination and, to the extent that we consider it necessary or desirable to do so, amend that determination to take account of one of the matters listed in section 54V(4) of the Act. - 5.
-One of those listed matters is if we receive advice from the Authority under section 54V(2)(c) that it has issued guidelines that are likely to be relevant to the exercise of our powers or performance of our duties or functions under Part 4 of the Act. - 6.
-We have received advice from the Authority under section 54V(2)(c) of the Act that it had issued new guidelines in respect of the TPM that are likely to be relevant to our powers or functions under Part 4 of the Act.2 The Authority requested us under section 54V(5) of the Act to reconsider the Transpower IPP determination.3 - 7.
-Under sections 54V(5) and 54V(2)(c), we must, if asked by the Authority, reconsider a section 52P determination (eg, the Transpower IPP determination) and, to the extent that we consider it necessary or desirable to do so, amend the determination to take account of the guidelines advised to us by the Authority.
+- 1. This paper sets out our decisions on how to treat Transpower's costs for implementing new transmission pricing.
+Our decisions are informed by submissions from the consultation we undertook on the draft decision, and they will determine ultimately how much of the costs can be passed on to consumers. - 2.
+Our decisions are given effect to through an amendment determination under section 52Q of the Commerce Act 1986 (Act), which amends the Transpower Individual Price-Quality Path Determination 2020 [2019] NZCC 19 (Transpower IPP determination).
+We have made amendments to the Transpower IPP determination: - 2.1 to take account of Transpower's expenditure to develop and implement a new Transmission Pricing Methodology (TPM), consistent with new guidelines issued by the Electricity Authority (Authority); and - 2.2 to correct for drafting errors in the definitions of 'actual transmission revenue' and 'other regulated income', to ensure the wash-up calculation required under clause 9 of the Transpower IPP determination can be calculated correctly. - 3.
+We have made the first of these amendments after having reconsidered the Transpower IPP determination under section 54V(5) of the Act.
+Section 54V(5) requires us, if asked by the Authority, to reconsider the Transpower IPP determination and, to the extent that we consider it necessary or desirable to do so, amend that determination to take account of one of the matters listed in section 54V(4) of the Act. - 4.
+One of those listed matters in the Act is if we receive advice from the Authority under section 54V(2)(c) that it has issued guidelines that are likely to be relevant to the exercise of our powers or performance of our duties or functions under Part 4 of the Act. - 5.
+We received advice from the Authority under section 54V(2)(c) of the Act that it issued new guidelines in respect of the TPM that are likely to be relevant to our powers or functions under Part 4 of the Act.2 The Authority requested us under section 54V(5) of the Act to reconsider the Transpower IPP determination.3 https://comcom.govt.nz/ data/assets/pdf file/0034/188782/Transpower-Individual-Price-Quality-Path-Determination-2019-2020-NZCC-19-14-November-2019.PDF.

-A copy of the Transpower IPP determination is available via the Commission's website here: https://comcom.govt.nz/ data/assets/pdf file/0034/188782/Transpower-Individual-Price-Quality-Path-Determination-2019-2020-NZCC-19-14-November-2019.PDF.